cricklet/Auto-Wallpaper-for-reddit-/README.md

 Auto-Wallpaper--for-reddit-
 ===========================

-#### Please don't use this!
-It has some very strange behaviour on recent Android installs.
+#### Don't use this!
+I don't do Android dev anymore and haven't been able to maintain the project as Android has matured.

 A wallpaper app I built in early 2013.
 It has been downloaded over 20,000 times.